What Muscles Does a Rowing Machine Work | Benefits of Rowing

 It is not only the muscles and the heart that benefit from rowing.
 The entire body benefits from regular exercise.
 Both the upper and the lower back and shoulder get an excellent workout from rowing.

-Both the hands and the wrist are useful when a person is exercising on a rower.
+Both the hands and the wrist are helpful when a person is exercising on a rower.
 In the end, and due to constant usage, they get stronger.

 What are the side effects of using a rower?

-In as much as the rower is beneficial to our bodies, there could be some side effects about it.
+As much as the rower is beneficial to our bodies, there could be some side effects.
 That is what happens if you fail to use it correctly.

-For example, if you do not push it off into the foot, you may strain your heels, as well as the knee joints.
+For example, if you do not push it off into the foot, you may strain your heels and the knee joints.
 It will then lead to a lot of discomforts and premature stoppage of the exercise.

 Other side effects include back pain, improper posture, and pain in the upper back.

-If you use the rower correctly, you will be less likely to experience such side effects, thought it might be unavoidable in some cases.
+If you use the rower correctly, you will be less likely to experience such side effects, though it might be unavoidable in some cases.

 Does rowing help one lose belly fats?

-Failing to practice can make one to accumulate a lot of fats in the belly.
-If you exercise, let us say by having regular walkouts, the impact on the belly fat will not be much.
+Failing to practice can make one accumulate a lot of fats in the belly.
+If you exercise, let us say that the impact on the belly fat will not be much by having regular walkouts.

-However, if you deploy the rower, and especially with the vigorous training, you will lose a lot of these fats within a short time.
+However, if you deploy the rower, especially with vigorous training, you will lose many of these fats within a short time.

 Rowing is an excellent way of burning calories.
 It is also best for building a strong muscle base.

-Yes, we can comfortably say that rowing helps to shed off the belly fat.
+Yes, we can comfortably say that rowing helps to shed off belly fat.